-Online Cross-cultural Networking (OCN) (0.5 Unit) Kazuki Takada instructors Online Cross-cultural Networking (OCN) is a course that encompasses multiple online cross-cultural sessions (schedules and other details are notified as each session becomes available).
+Online Cross-cultural Networking (OCN) (0.5 Unit) Takada Session instructors Online Cross-cultural Networking (OCN) is a course that encompasses multiple online cross-cultural sessions (notice of schedules and other details will be sent as each session becomes available).
 Students can receive credit (recognized in a single year) for participating sessions of their choice and to be recognized at least two points in total awarded for the sessions completed as prescribed.
-Although the various sessions address different topics and learning assignment, they all primarily involve students in Japan coming together online with students whom study at TMDU's overseas affiliated universities and who have various cultural backgrounds.
-The students divide into groups combining students from different universities and engage in discussions about international healthcare issues in English.
-TMDU's vision for education is to foster independent, creative, pioneering, and internationallyminded leaders who have a broad range of knowledge, deep humanity, and a strong sense of ethics.
+Although the various sessions address different topics and learning assignments, they all primarily involve students in Japan coming together online with students who study at TMDU's overseas affiliated universities and who have various cultural backgrounds.
+During sessions the students divide into mixed groups of students from different universities and engage in discussions about international healthcare issues in English.
+TMDU's vision for education is to foster independent, creative, pioneering, and internationally-minded leaders who have a broad range of knowledge, deep humanity, and a strong sense of ethics.
 The purpose of the OCN course and the learning assignments involved is to put this philosophy into practice by creating opportunities (i.e., sessions) for students to develop the mindset of working collaboratively to seek solutions to societal and healthcare issues that relate to multiple countries and regions, rather than focusing solely on issues specific to the country or region in which they live.
 A parallel aim is to create opportunities to acquire such experience at various stages while studying medical sciences.
-To this end, TMDU provides students studying at the university with an environment and community for learning that offers diversity in terms of ethnicity, culture, and specialty. -- --
+To this end, TMDU provides students studying at the university with an environment and community for learning that offers diversity in terms of ethnicity, culture, and specialty. -- ------------------------------- --

 Workshop Organizer Instructors Description Effective Research Presentations Janelle Moross Guest Masao Takata TBA TMDU David Cannell Janelle Moross The need for researchers and clinicians to make presentations in English is increasing in our globalized world.
 The skills learned in this workshop will be useful in academic conferences, patient presentations, lectures, job interviews, and other instances where you need to explain something clearly to your audience be it one or 100.
 Students will present their own research and get feedback from their peers as well as the faculty.
 Through listening to other's presentations and practicing question and answering, students can improve their speaking, listening, critical thinking and discussion skills.
-Design Thinking Bootcamp Rebecca Carlson Rebecca Carlson Today, health practitioners face challenges and opportunities that are growing increasingly complex and involve diverse stakeholders.
-In order to realize the creativity necessary for true innovation and change in the fields of health sciences, it is essential for global leaders to acquire new problem-solving methods and research perspectives.
-As design thinking is a human-centered approach focused on crafting real world applications, it is an ideal method for bridging clinical or health care realities with basic science or lab research.
-The Design Thinking model is centered on open-ended and creative data collection, solution prototyping and testing, and iteration based on feedback through all parts of the research and production process.
-Students in this 2-day workshop will work through several challenges in order to grow their knowledge of the design thinking toolkit as they build towards a final group experimental project.